tuobangli/author_ber6/README.md

-book a meeting with the ya, ea
+book a meeting with the ya, hc